open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/connectors/dashboard/microstrategy/yaml.md

 {% codeInfo srNumber=1 %}

-- **Username**: Username to connect to Mstr, e.g., user@organization.com.
-This user should have access to relevant dashboards and charts in Mstr to fetch the metadata.
+- **Username**: Username to connect to MicroStrategy, e.g., user@organization.com.
+This user should have access to relevant dashboards and charts in MicroStrategy to fetch the metadata.

 {% /codeInfo %}

 {% codeInfo srNumber=2 %}

-- **Password**: Password of the user account to connect with Mstr.
+- **Password**: Password of the user account to connect with MicroStrategy.

 {% /codeInfo %}

 {% codeInfo srNumber=3 %}

-- **Host Port**: This parameter specifies the host and port of the Mstr instance.
-This should be specified as a URI string in the format http://hostname:port or https://hostname:port.
+- **Host Port**: This parameter specifies the host of the MicroStrategy instance.
+This should be specified as a URI string in the format http://hostname or https://hostname.

-For example, you might set it to https://org.mstr.com:3000.
+For example, you might set it to https://demo.microstrategy.com.

 {% /codeInfo %}

 {% codeInfo srNumber=4 %}

-- **Project Name**: The name of the project within Mstr that OpenMetadata will connect to, linking to the relevant dashboards and reports for metadata retrieval.
+- **Project Name**: The name of the project within MicroStrategy that OpenMetadata will connect to, linking to the relevant dashboards and reports for metadata retrieval.

+{% /codeInfo %}

+{% codeInfo srNumber=5 %}

+- **Login Mode**: Login Mode for Microstrategy's REST API connection.
+You can authenticate with one of the following authentication modes: `Standard (1)`, `Anonymous (8)`.
+Default will be `Standard (1)`.
+If you're using demo account for Microstrategy, it will be needed to authenticate through loginMode `8`.

 {% /codeInfo %}